 Charles and Mary Hash Building was built as the Model School to serve pupils of the community as well as the students of the normal school for practice teaching.
 Plans for the new Model were announced in the November 1899 Normal Journal.
 The building opened for use in the Fall of 1901.
 In 1921 the Training School library opened.
 In 1968 it was rededicated as Myers Hall,named for Carrie E. Myers (1885-1923), an 1884 graduate of the normal school who joined the faculty of the Model School and became its superintendent.
 In 1996 this building underwent major renovations and was dedicated as the Charles and Mary Hash Building.
 Along with Bassler Hall these buildings are known as the Velma A. Dilworth McCollough and Clair R. McCollough Communications Complex and Broadcast Studio.

 Wallich property, now northwestern section of the campus, purchased

 The Susan P. Luek Hall, formerly known as Byerly Hall originally served as the junior high school building for the community and laboratory school of the college.
-The building was named for Andrew R. Byerly (1858-1912), an 1855 graduate of the normal school and member of the English faculty.
+In 1939 a library and gymnasium were added to the building.
+The building was named for Andrew R. Byerly (1858-1912), an 1855 graduate of the normal school and member of the English faculty in 1968.
 In 2017 it was renamed the Susan P. Luek Hall in honor of the lifetime support of the professor of psychology at Millersville University.

 Tanger House was built in 1930 and was known as President’s House until it’s rededication in 1999.
 It was designed by C. Emlen Urban and has served as the home of the president since its original dedication.
 Landis Tanger was the first president to live in the house.